 Pros

 - Affordable cost of living: Living in Vietnam is affordable and you can bargain for your desired stuff as well.
-If you work as an expat then your salary will be enough to live a comfortable life.
+If you work as an expat, your salary will be enough to live a comfortable life.

 - Great for English speakers looking for work: There are many schools that look for teachers who teach English.
-There are plenty of jobs available for them and it is the most common work which an expat does in Vietnam.
+There are plenty of jobs available for them and it is the most common work for expats in Vietnam.

-- Amazing food: You can experience amazing food in Vietnam.
-It is both tasty and affordable.
-You can try local dishes while having a great time with your friends.
+- Amazing food: You can experience the fabled Vietnamese cuisine, known for its amazing taste and affordability.
+You can try local dishes while having a great time with friends.

 - Nice weather: The weather in Vietnam is nice and pleasant.
-It is very often that people experience the rainy season and storms.
-The chances of natural disasters are negligible in this country.
+The rainy season, with accompanying storms, is a common sight.
+The chances of major natural disasters are negligible in this country.

 Cons